Skip to main content

 Science

-What does this all mean?
-Carbon Dioxide or CO2 is one of the primary greenhouse gases on Earth.
+CO2 is one of the primary greenhouse gases on Earth.
 Greenhouse gases are those which can trap thermal radiation or heat that the Earth would otherwise emit to space.

 CO2 is an important gas for life on the planet and integral to maintaining the protective blanket that is our atmosphere.
 However, sharp increases or decreases may affect the delicate atmospheric balance, and increases in atmospheric CO2 concentration may adversely alter the global climate.
-Although we know and understand the human activity impacts on CO2 concentrations in the atmosphere, several questions remain unanswered.
-Our ability to answer those questions will provide a more complete understanding that those impacts have and will have on the global climate.

 The Earth system maintains a check and balance on CO2 through the carbon cycle and what we call sources and sinks.
 A source is any process where CO2 is released into the atmosphere such as plant and animal decay, deforestation, when we breathe out, or the burning of fossil fuels such as coal or gas.
 A sink is a reservoir that removes some of the CO2 from the atmosphere, such as when vegetation and trees take up CO2 for photosynthesis.
 The oceans remove some of the CO2 from the atmosphere as well.

 The nature and the locations of the sinks that absorb about half of the human produced CO2 are currently not well known and present important, yet unanswered questions.
-For example, if the efficiency of these sinks decreases in the future, will the rate of buildup of atmospheric CO2 increase?
+For example, if the efficiency of these sinks decreases in the future, will the rate of buildup of atmospheric CO2increase?
 If so, how much?
 Can some of these natural sinks be exploited to further reduce the rate of CO2 buildup?
 By better understanding the nature, locations, and processes that make these natural sinks, we can better predict the rate of buildup of CO2 in the atmosphere and its impact on our climate.

 Carbon Cycle

 The concentration of CO2 in the atmosphere is measured in “parts per million by volume” (ppmv).
-For example, in 1970, atmospheric measurements indicated that about 330 out of every million air molecules was a CO2 molecule, yielding a concentration of 330 ppmv.
-Over the past 40 years, human emissions have increased the CO2 concentration by 1 to 2 ppmv per year, such that by 2013, the atmospheric CO2 concentration had increased by over 25% to values at or near 400 ppmv.
-At this rate and over a sufficient period of time, this efficient greenhouse gas will impact the Earth's climate.
+For example, in 1970, atmospheric measurements indicated that about 330 out of every million air molecules was a CO2 molecule, yielding a concentration of 330 ppmv.In recent decades, human emissions have increased the CO2 concentration at an every-increasing rate, such that by 2024, the atmospheric CO2 concentration had increased to values over 420 ppmv.
+This is impacting the Earth's climate.

 Video